Build a CI/CD pipeline with GitOps on Terraform Cloud

 output "vpc_id" { value = module.vpc.vpc.id }

-Add tags to Git commits.
+Add a tag to a Git commit.

 $ git tag v1.0.0 $ git push origin v1.0.0

-Import Modules (SREs) into Terraform Cloud
+Importing Modules into Terraform Cloud (SREs)

-To import Modules from GitLab,
+To import a module from GitLab,

 You can also see a list of variables that need to be passed to the module.

-Create a WordSpace for PRJ B (SREs)
+Create a WordSpace for PROJ B (SREs)

 Enter a name for your WorkSpace and click Create workspace.